STEINBACH, Man. –

-The Thunder’s Tyler Dittmer opened up the scoring on a power play in the first period, which was answered by Rigby’s first goal of the game for the
+Tyler Dittmer opened up the scoring for South East on a power play in the first period, which was answered by Rigby’s first goal of the game for the

 Generals.
-Dittmer scored again less than a minute later, but the teams headed into their respective dressing rooms tied 2-2 after the first period thanks
+Dittmer scored again less than a minute later, but the teams headed to the first intermission tied 2-2 thanks

 to a late-period goal by Jesse Todd of the Generals.

 After a scoreless second period, the Prairie Thunder took the lead once again, with Del Cowan scoring less than a minute into the third, only to give up a